-Coach Steve DeMeo enters his fifth season as the head coach of the Northwest Florida State College Raiders Men’s Basketball program.
-In just his second season with the team, Coach DeMeo lead the Raiders to win the 2015 National Junior College Athletic Association (NJCAA) Division I National Champion title and was awarded the 2015 Spalding NJCAA Division I National Coach of the Year.
-In his tenure at NWF State College Coach DeMeo has produced an overall record of 111-19 and coached the Raiders to the first undefeated conference season in program history, going 12-0 in conference play during the 2016-17 season.
-DeMeo also brought the Raiders a Panhandle Conference Championships three years in a row (2014-17) and Florida College System Activities Association State Tournament Champions in 2015 and 2016.
-Coach DeMeo led the Raiders to an Elite 8 appearance at the 2016 NJCAA Tournament and a Final Four appearance in 2017.
+Coach Steve DeMeo enters his sixth season as the head coach of the Northwest Florida State College Raiders Men’s Basketball program.
+In just his second season with the team, Coach DeMeo led the Raiders to win the 2015 National Junior College Athletic Association (NJCAA) Division I National Champion title and was awarded the 2015 Spalding NJCAA Division I National Coach of the Year.
+At the 2017 National Collegiate Athletic Association (NCAA) Final Four tournament, DeMeo received the Red Auerbach Coach of the Year award.
+In his tenure at NWF State College Coach DeMeo has produced an overall record of 142-22 and coached the Raiders to the first undefeated conference season in program history, going 12-0 in conference play during the 2016-17 season.
+DeMeo also brought the Raiders a Panhandle Conference Championship four years in a row (2014-18) and three Florida College System Activities Association State Tournament Championships in 2015, 2016, and 2018.
+Coach DeMeo led the Raiders to two Elite 8 appearances at the 2016 and 2018 NJCAA Tournaments and a Final Four appearance in 2017.

-Numerous players that Coach DeMeo recruited, coached and developed have been successful in the pros and at the major university level.
-While at NWF State College he has helped 17 student-athletes earn Division I scholarships and graduate.
-Five former players helped lead their Division I teams to the NCAA Tournament in 2015-2016.
-His players have played at universities including Cincinnati, Oregon, Kansas State, Wichita State, Florida State and more.
-Numerous players that he recruited, coached and developed have been drafted by National Basketball Association teams including Charles Jenkins (Golden State Warriors), Ryan Gomes and MarShon Brooks (Boston), Herbert Hill (Utah), and Marcus Douthit (Los Angeles).
+One of the nation's premier recruiters, DeMeo has coached and developed numerous players that have been successful in the pros and at the major university level.
+While at NWF State College he has helped 24 student-athletes earn Division I scholarships and graduate after their sophomore year.
+Five former players helped lead their Division-I teams to the NCAA Tournament in 2015-2016.
+His players have gone on to play at universities including NC State, Cincinnati, Oregon, Kansas State, Wichita State, Florida State and more.
+Numerous players that he recruited, coached and developed have been drafted by National Basketball Association teams including Charles Jenkins (Golden State Warriors), Ryan Gomes and MarShon Brooks (Boston Celtics), Herbert Hill (Utah Jazz), and Marcus Douthit (Los Angeles Lakers).
 His recruiting ability, player development, and game preparation earned him the recognition as one of the top-25 assistant coaches in the country by Rivals.com.
 Coach DeMeo's student-athletes have also proven to be successful in the classroom as well.
-In 2016 alone, Will Pfister was chosen as the Dr. Dale O'Daniel Panhandle Conference Male Scholar Athlete of the Year.
-Also, six of his players received Panhandle Conference All-Academic Team honors and four were selected to the FCSAA All-Academic Team.
+In 2016, Will Pfister was chosen as the Dr. Dale O'Daniel Panhandle Conference Male Scholar Athlete of the Year.

 Coach DeMeo is a native of Bayside Queens, New York and earned a bachelor’s degree in business from State University of New York at Buffalo.